adamrudolf-becube/software-testing-basics/README.md

 Every change can break behaviour, so stop thinking in **tested** and start thinking in **covered**.
 You should have the possibility to run the tests and verify behaviour *any time* and quickly.

-Michael C. Feathers in his book [Working Effectively with Legacy Code](https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882/ref=pd_lpo_14_t_1/143-8887909-2708226?_encoding=UTF8&pd_rd_i=0132350882&pd_rd_r=31cd39a8-5751-410e-a608-adb246fb80f5&pd_rd_w=jhuv0&pd_rd_wg=SbQsE&pf_rd_p=7b36d496-f366-4631-94d3-61b87b52511b&pf_rd_r=8RT0EFQVQX6YGVN0PMPE&psc=1&refRID=8RT0EFQVQX6YGVN0PMPE) described tests as a Software Vise.
+Michael C. Feathers in his book [Working Effectively with Legacy Code](https://www.amazon.com/Working-Effectively-Legacy-Michael-Feathers/dp/0131177052) described tests as a Software Vise.
 A vise is the tool carpentes use to have the working piece fixed in one position when working with it.
 This is how tests can fix the behaviour in one place while you change the implementation.

 ![Vise](vise.jpg).

 Tests can be considered as working with a safety net.
 I think of them as climbing the ladder with two hands instead of one.
 When you change something, you let the safe and working state go and move to an unknown and dangerous new situation, like when you release the ladder with your hand to climb higher.
 But if you have the tests unchanged, you are still holding on it with your other hand so you won't fall.

-Feathers described two ways of working as *Edit and Pray*, when you edit a code part, assume where it can cause bugs and test those parts once and pray that you won't break anything else.
+Feathers described two ways of working as *Edit and Pray* and *Cover and Modify*.

+*Edit and Pray* is when you edit a code part, assume where it can cause bugs and test those parts once and pray that you won't break anything else.
 This is *testing for correctness*, where the point of the tests are to show that the new feature you added is correct.

 The other (and better) way is *Cover and Modify*, is that you have a safety net of well covered automated tests so you can work in safe and modify your code with confidence.
 This is *testing to detect change* in behaviour.